KauzClay/docs-tap/bitnami-services/tutorials/working-with-bitnami-services.hbs.md

         Kind: Secret
     ```

-    It might take a moment or two before the claim reports `Ready: True`.
+    Wait for the claim to report `Ready: True`.

 After the claim is ready, you then have a successful claim for a PostgreSQL database configured to
 your needs with 3&nbsp;GB of storage.

 ### <a id="binding"></a> Step 3: Bind the claim to a workload

-After creating the claim, you can bind it to one or more of your application workloads.
+After creating the service claim, you can bind it to one or more of your application workloads.

 > **Important** If you are binding to more than one application workload, all application workloads
 > must exist in the same namespace.
 This is a known limitation.
 For more information, see
 > [Cannot claim and bind to the same service instance from across multiple namespaces](../../services-toolkit/reference/known-limitations.hbs.md#multi-workloads).

+To bind the claim to your workload:

 1. Find the reference for the claim by running: